cfultz/ScryfallMVVM/README.md

 # ScryfallMVVM
-Scryfall Android app writting in Kotlin using RetroFit, Jetpack Compose, MVVM, and more.
+Scryfall Android app written in Kotlin using RetroFit, Jetpack Compose, MVVM, and more.

 Keep checking back for updates.